mzohaibnasir/cloud-GenAI/FARM-Stack/README.md

 # F-A-R-M STACK

+# NoSQL

+stands for "Not Only SQL".
+It's a type of database that allows for flexible schema design and doesn't require the rigid table-based structure of traditional relational databases.
+NoSQL databases are designed to handle large amounts of unstructured or semi-structured data and are often used in big data and real-time web applications.

 # MongoDB is a NoSQL database

 It is based on document model i.e. collection of docs.
 It uses a document-oriented data model, where data is stored in JSON-like documents called BSON (Binary Serialized Object Notation).
 This allows for flexible and dynamic schema design, and makes it well-suited for handling large amounts of semi-structured or unstructured data.